DNIF-Documentation/DNIF/kb/docs/documents/DNIF-Legal-and-Security-Compliance/DNIF End-user License Agreement/dnif-end-user-license-agreement.md

-### 8. **Representations and Warranties**
+15. **Representations and Warranties**
     8.1.
 The Customer represents that the Customer and its representative, who is executing this Agreement on behalf of the Customer has the legal power and authority to enter this Agreement.
 The Customer further represents that the Customer has neither falsely identified itself nor provided any false information to gain access to the Software.
     8.2.
 The Customer warrants that the Customer will access the Software in accordance with the terms and conditions set out in this Agreement.

-### 9. **Disclaimer of Warranties**
+17. **Disclaimer of Warranties**9.1.
-9.1.
 Except as expressly set forth in this Agreement, the Software is provided “as is” with no warranties whatsoever, express or implied.
 To the full extent permitted by law, NETMONASTERY disclaims all warranties other than as expressly set forth herein including any implied warranties of merchantability or fitness for particular purpose, non-infringement, or quiet enjoyment, and any warranties arising out of the course of dealing or trade usage.
 Without limitation of the generality of the foregoing, NETMONASTERY does not warrant that the functioning and / or the use of the Software will be uninterrupted, error free, bug free or secure, or that all defects will be corrected.
     9.2.
 The warranties, if any provided by NETMONASTERY either expressly or by implication do not apply to the Software, if the Software (a) has been altered, except by NETMONASTERY, (b) has not been installed, operated, repaired, updated to the latest version, or maintained in accordance with instructions supplied by NETMONASTERY from time to time, and / or (c) has been subjected to misuse and / or negligence.

-### 10. **Limitation of Liability**
+19. **Limitation of Liability**
     10.1.
 To the full extent permitted by Applicable Law and notwithstanding any failure of essential purpose of any limited remedy or limitation of liability, NETMONASTERY and its affiliates, subsidiaries, officers, directors, employees will not be liable for any special, indirect, incidental, consequential or punitive damages (including any damages arising from loss of use, loss of data, lost profits or business interruption) arising out of or relating to this Agreement or the subject matter of this Agreement, and NETMONASTERY’s  total cumulative liability arising out of or relating to this Agreement or the subject matter of this Agreement in any case will not exceed the last two months SaaS Fee paid to NETMONASTERY which may be calculated pro rata in case of yearly or multi year contracts, regardless of whether such liability arises from contract, indemnification, warranty, tort (including negligence), strict liability or otherwise, and regardless of whether NETMONASTERY has been advised of the possibility of such loss or damage.
 In addition, the Customer, and not NETMONASTERY, is solely responsible for the accuracy, quality and security of the Customer’s data and for maintaining a backup of all such data, and for ensuring the security and integrity of the Customer’s data, computers, networks and systems (including with respect to protecting against malware).
     10.2.
 NETMONASTERY will not be responsible for any claims arising in connection with any information submitted by the Customer while accessing the DNIF AI features of the Software if the Customer fails to comply with the practices set out in clause 3.2. of this Agreement.

-### 11. **Indemnity**
+21. **Indemnity**
     11.1.
 The Customer agrees to indemnify, defend and hold harmless NETMONASTERY against any claim, demand, suit or proceeding brought against NETMONASTERY by a third party arising out of or relating to any breach of (i) representations and warranties; and (ii) provisions of this Agreement, and the Customer will pay all damages finally awarded against NETMONASTERY by a court of competent jurisdiction.
     11.2.
 NETMONASTERY agrees to indemnify, defend and hold harmless the Customer harmless from and against any claim, demand, suit or proceeding brought against the Customer by a third party for infringement of its rights and / or intellectual property arising out of the Customer’s use of the Software in accordance with this Agreement.
     11.3.
 Notwithstanding the above clauses, NETMONASTERY has no obligation to indemnify the Customer with respect to: (a) use of the Software in a manner that is not permitted under this Agreement or that is inconsistent with the terms of the Licence; (b) the combination of the Software with hardware or other enhancement not provided by NETMONASTERY, or with third-party services, processes or materials; (c)  the Customer’s continued use of the Software or other allegedly infringing activity after receiving notice of the alleged infringement; or (d) any version of the Software that is no longer supported by NETMONASTERY.

-### 12. **Termination**
+23. **Termination**
     12.1.
 This Agreement will remain in force for the term set out under the applicable Purchase Order unless terminated earlier in accordance with the provisions of this Agreement.
     12.2.
 NETMONASTERY will be entitled to terminate this Agreement with immediate effect without being obligated to serve a notice and without providing an opportunity to cure if: (i)  the Customer fails to comply with any conditions for provision of SaaS Services and use of the Software as set out under this Agreement; (ii) the Customer is in breach of any representation and warranty made under this Agreement; (iii) the Customer initiates directly or indirectly, or takes a direct financial interest in, any assertion of a patent or copyright in Software; and / or (iv) the Customer becomes insolvent or goes into liquidation, either compulsorily or voluntarily.
 Notwithstanding the foregoing, if NETMONASTERY files a claim or suit alleging infringement of Intellectual Property against the Customer, this Agreement will automatically terminate.
     12.3.
 The parties will be entitled to terminate this Agreement for any breach of provisions of this Agreement that is capable of being cured after providing a 30 (thirty) days notice period to the defaulting Party to cure the breach, failing which the Agreement will stand terminated.